Carousel Online Tutorials

 The modern carousel emerged from early jousting traditions in Europe and the Middle East.
 Knights would gallop in a circle while tossing balls from one to another; an activity that required great skill and horsemanship.
 This game was introduced to Europe at the time of the Crusades from earlier Byzantine and Arab traditions.
 The word carousel originated from the Italian Carosella and Spanish Carosella ("little battle", used by crusaders to describe a combat preparation exercise and game played by Turkish and Arabian horsemen in the 12th century).
 This early device was essentially a cavalry training mechanism; it prepared and strengthened the riders for actual combat as they wielded their swords at the mock enemies.

-By the 17th century, the balls had been dispensed with, and instead, the riders had to spear small rings that were hanging from poles overhead and rip them off.
+By the 17th century, balls were no longer used, and instead, the riders had to spear small rings that were hanging from poles overhead and rip them off.
 Cavalry spectacles that replaced medieval jousting, such as the ring tilt, were popular in Italy and France.
 The game began to be played by commoners, and carousels soon sprung up at fairgrounds across Europe.
 At the Place du Carrousel in Paris, an early make-believe carousel was set up with wooden horses for the children.

 Another kind of carousel emerged in the 17th century in Belgium and France to celebrate special events.
 This was a ceremonial parade of knights and noblemen on horseback around a courtyard, accompanied by tournaments and various equestrian demonstrations and games, including the spearing of cardboard heads of "Moors" and "Saracens".
 The most famous carousel of this kind was held by Louis XIV in June 1662, in the courtyard of the Tuileries Palace, to celebrate the birth of his son and heir.
 The site of the event, next to the Louvre, is still known as "the Carrousel".